resthub/resthub.org/backbone-stack.rst

 Always specify the context for event binding
 --------------------------------------------

-In order to allow automatic cleanup when the View is removed, you should always specfy the context when binding model or collection events :
+In order to allow automatic cleanup when the View is removed, you should always specify the context when binding model or collection events :

 .. code-block:: javascript

-    // BAD : no context specify to the handler won't be cleanup when the view will be removed Todos.on('all', this.render);
+    // BAD : no context specified won't clean the view on remove Todos.on('all', this.render);

-    // GOOD : context will allow automatic cleanup of the handler when the view will be removed Todos.on('all', this.render, this);
+    // GOOD : context will allow automatic cleanup of the handler on remove Todos.on('all', this.render, this);

 You should also specify the model or collection attribute of your View in order to make it works.